CharlesRethman/users-tasks-manager/README.md

 1. Develop unit tests and write the code for the base db modules: the connector and db CRUD operations
 1. Logging and environment configs
 1. Develop unit tests and write the code for the controllers
-1. Develop unit tests and write the code for the workers (scheduler)
+1. Develop unit tests and write the code for the worker (scheduler)
 1. Develop e2e tests, based on the provided `curl` commands, as well as local tests in the appropriate controllers
-1. Final work to the code to ensure all tests pass and the API is constructed.
 1. Package and deploy the code to a server, ensuring the provided `curl` commands function as required.

 ### 1. Running the Swagger initialiser